 The Duke and the Dryad by Elizabeth Rose

 Duke Odwolfe of Manterra is known to his friends as Wolfe, and to his enemies as Duke the Destroyer.
 When his prized bull goes missing, he sets out to find it.
 It has been stolen for a sacrifice by the druids who are conducting their pagan ritual in the forest, within the circle of standing stones.
-And when he finds he is too late to save his animal, he demands one of the druids come to his castle as his servant in exchange for his loss.

 The Games Keeper by Jack Benton